 As inaugural festivals go, a headlining duo of Beck and Rage Against The Machine is tough to beat – especially with Pavement, the Chemical Brothers and Underworld not far behind.

 A drought in 2000 meant the festival was postponed for a year, but they bounced back a year later with a slightly scaled-back line-up with Jane’s Addiction headlining the one-day event.

 The two-day event was back in 2002, with Björk headlining the Saturday, and a mammoth run of The Strokes, Foo Fighters, The Prodigy and Oasis on the Sunday.

 The mainstage was dominated by big names like Beastie Boys, Red Hot Chili Peppers and The White Stripes – but it was also one of the first opportunities for US music fans to witness the shambolic beauty of The Libertines as they headlined the Mojave Tent.

 Radiohead made the first of many headline appearances back in 2004, with The Cure, Pixies, Kraftwerk and Muse all appearing across the weekend.

 Just months before their massive third album ‘X&Y’ was released, Coldplay cemented themselves as one of the world’s biggest bands with their first ever US headlining slot.
-Also appearing lower down on the bill were future headliners all over the globe – Arcade Fire and Kasabian.
+Also appearing lower down on the bill were future festival headliners all over the globe, including Four Tet and Kasabian.